 Tailwind* is also currently beta testing a feature to share your Instagram posts as pins.
 I have not personally utilized this just because I’m not quite sure about if I want the square picture used.
 Anyway, I’ve seen a few posts utilizing it and I think it might make sense if you use Instagram as an mini-blog or for products.

 Now you have a full toolbox of apps and hacks to help you make managing your Instagram account, just a little easier.
-You can find more tips and tools for making the most of Instagram on my Pinterest Instagram board.

 What are some of your favorite tools or tricks for using Instagram?